Time Management Tips for Freelance Writers

 Consider your schedule before setting goals and deadlines.
 Decide what needs to be done each day.
 For example, if you write articles you need to determine how many articles to write each day.
 If you market or promote your articles, set aside the time in your schedule to do this.

 Also, think ahead.
 For some freelance writers capitalize on seasonal topics.
 Consider making a list of titles or topics to write on and the deadline by which you wish to accomplish this.
 Even if the topic or title isn't seasonal, consider setting deadlines for these to be written.
-By setting deadlines, you are setting goals to accomplish and holding yourself to a professional accountability.
+By setting deadlines, you are setting goals to accomplish and holding yourself to professional accountability.

 If you are writing the next best selling novel or non-fiction book, decide whether you want to complete a chapter a day, a week, or every two weeks, and so on.
 Remember to make your goals realistic.

 Setting goals are easy compared to accomplishing them.
-Making sure you goals are accomplished is going to be up to you.
+Making sure your goals are accomplished is going to be up to you.
 One way to ensure success is to eliminate anything else that may distract you.
 Turn off the phone, the television, and anything else that may distract you.
 If kids are your distraction, depending upon their age, you could wait until their nap times or simply set them up with a quiet activity.
 If possible, perhaps have a family member or a babysitter what the children.
-If your budget allows, consider day care for a few hours or even a parents’ day out program.
+If your budget allows, consider daycare for a few hours or even a parents’ day out program.

 Always Carry Pen and Paper

 Living in the age of technology, many people take a good old fashion pen and paper for granted.
 Many people prefer a laptop but pen and paper can still last longer than a battery along with being more portable.
 If you still insist upon bringing a laptop along, at least bring the basic pen and paper as back up.
 Some writers have written several articles by simply waiting in a doctor’s office or waiting for the kids to finish sports practice.
-You can even utilize this time to write down any article or book ideas.
+You can even utilize this time to write down article or book ideas.
 You might be surprised at how often you can be inspired at the most inconvenient times, therefore a pen and paper becomes quite valuable.

 What if you spend most of your time driving?
 Pen and paper or a laptop isn’t the safest method while driving.
 Consider investing in a voice recorder.
 You could choose a digital recorder that doesn’t require tapes or one that does.
 While driving or doing other activities, such as folding laundry, you could verbalize your article.
 Verbalizing your article or ideas is much easier than you think.
 You could, at a later time, then take the recorder and your computer and type what you have already composed.
 You can pause the recording and edit as you go.